 After two rounds of staying in the local village, we obtained in-depth understanding of local needs and issues and reviewed many business ideas that would benefit the local community.
 As a result, we selected the following two businesses and started pilot tests of them at the end of 2011:

-- ② Woman's Shop: A shop for the empowerment of women and job creation for women, operated by women
+② Women's Shop: A shop for the empowerment of women and job creation for women, operated by women:

 For both businesses, we will be selecting prospective local entrepreneurs who wish to operate their shops in the village, and providing them with necessary training and support for the opening of their shops.
-We are planning to open 4 Print Shops and 10 Women's Shops by the end of fiscal year 2012.
+We are planning to open 2 Print Shops and 23 Women's Shops by September of fiscal year 2014.
 In parallel with supporting the businesses of local entrepreneurs, we will help them grow by developing Ricoh's own businesses that will provide useful products and services toward this end.